RIC stands for Reconciling in Christ. It means that we truly welcome all people. For more information, please visit our Mission & Welcome Statement.

 Visit our Weddings page for the documents needed.

-Our 11:00 comtemporary worship service uses contemporary songs with the added layer of traditional songs with a different twist.
-You'll hear a variety of instruments including guitar, bass, drums, and more.
+Our worship service includes contemporary and traditional songs along with special music from our Chancel Choir, Carolon Bell Choir, and Children's Choirs (Singers, Chimes, & Ukuleles).
+You'll hear a variety of instruments including guitar, bass, drums, organ, and more!

-Children are welcome in worship!
+Children are a welcomed and valued part of our worship services!
 We have a Prayground in our sanctuary for preschool age and under.
 For more information about our Prayground, please visit the Prayground page.

 Yes.
 We offer our facility to a variety of different groups.
 Please visit our Property Use page.